Cards set a record in classsroom achievement

 Louisville Men's Swimming & Diving v Notre Dame

-Sophomore: After an exciting freshman year, Chastain continued his success for the Cardinals in the breaststroke events.
-He qualified for the NCAA Championships for the second year in a row where he competed in the 100- and 200-breast and the 50-free.
-He finished 23rd in the 100-breast (53.82), 27th in the 200-breast (1:58.58), and 65th in the 50-free (20.47).
-At the BIG EAST Championships, Chastain was the BIG EAST Champion in the 100-breast, and swam a time of 53.21 in the prelims session.
-He finished second to a teammate in the 200-breast and had a personal best time of 1:56.37.
+As a sophomore, he qualified for the NCAA Championships where he competed in the 100- and 200-breast and the 50-free.
+He finished 23rd in the 100-breast, 27th in the 200-breast, and 65th in the 50-free.
+At the BIG EAST Championships, Chastain was the BIG EAST Champion in the 100-breast and finished second in the 200-breast.
 For his third event, Chastain finished eighth the 50-free and was one of six Cards in the A-Final.
-He was also a member of the BIG EAST Champion 200-medley relay during which he swam the breaststroke leg in 23.72.
-His times in all of the events he swam were good enough for NCAA B-cuts.
-Chastain was a three-time All-BIG EAST performer.
-In dual meet action, Chastain played a big role in the upset victory over No.11 Indiana.
-He swam the breaststroke leg of the 200-medley relay which finished first, and he helped sweep the top two spots with second place finishes in both individual breaststroke events.
+He was also a member of the BIG EAST Champion 200-medley relay during which he swam the breaststroke leg.
+Chastain was a three-time All-Big East performer that year.

-Freshman: Kameron competed at the USA Nationals in August.
-Chastain was a four-time All-BIG EAST performer for the Cards in 2010-11.
+As a freshman, Chastain competed at the USA Nationals and was a four-time All-BIG EAST performer for the Cards in 2010-11.
 During the BIG EAST Championships, he competed in the 200- and 400-medley relays, the 200-free relay, and the 100- and 200-breast.
 He swam the breaststroke leg for the 200- and 400-medley relay teams.
-In the 200, he had the second-fastest split with a time of 24.17, helping the team to a firstplace finish with a B-cut mark of 1:27.86.
-Chastain had the fastest split (53.40) in the 400-medley relay, resulting in another team race victory and B-cut time (3:12.31).
-He swam the third leg for the 200-free relay and once again had the fastest split of his field (19.87), guiding the Cards to a first-place finish with a final time of 1:19.69.
-In the 100-breast, Chastain added an individual first-place finish and made the national B-cut with a time of 53.45.
-He finished the 200-breast with a time of 1:59.90, placing seventh.
+In the 200, he had the second-fastest split, helping the team to a first place finish with a B-cut mark.
+Chastain had the fastest split in the 400-medley relay, resulting in another team race victory and B-cut time.
+He swam the third leg for the 200-free relay and once again had the fastest split of his field, guiding the Cards to a first-place finish.
+In the 100-breast, Chastain added an individual first-place finish and made the national B-cut and finished seventh in the 200-breast.

-Prep: Kameron comes to UofL from Seymour Ind. where he swam for Dave Boggs at Seymour Senior High School.
-Kameron won the IHSAA State Championship in the 100-breaststroke with a time of 55.41 in 2010.
+Chastain came to UofL from Seymour Ind. where he swam for Dave Boggs at Seymour Senior High School.
+He won the IHSAA State Championship in the 100-breaststroke in 2010.
 He is a 7-time school record holder, 6-time All-American, and a 3-year All-State member.